-- 1. determine the number of employees on site - 2. multiply the number of employees on site with the number in the table below - 3. allocate the most suitable end-destination to the waste (recycling, recovery, incineration or landfill).
+- 1. Know the number of employees on site - 2.
+Multiply the number of employees on site with the Mixed municipal waste (General waste) estimation number in the table below - 3.
+Allocate the most suitable end-destination to the waste (Recycling, Recovery, Incineration or landfill) generated and input in Enabler